The Unseen Species Problem Revisited: Experiments

 We note that as expected Chebyshev-polynomial-based estimator of \cite{wu_2019_chebyshev} performs poorly for small $r$ as for such $r$ the unseen species problem is very different from support size estimation.

-We find that our distant future estimator fairly consistently outperforms that of \cite{favaro_2023_nearoptimal} and that in as previously discussed, the worst-case improvements of $\hat{S}_{t,T}^{(H^*)}$ over the SGT translate to improvements when new discoveries are common, but not when they are rare.
+We find that our distant future estimator fairly consistently outperforms that of \cite{favaro_2023_nearoptimal} and that $\hat{S}_{t,T}^{(H^*)}$ performs very well.
+Sometimes $\hat{S}_{t,T}^{(\text{PW})}$ performs very well and sometimes very poorly, which we believe is primarily determined by whether there are common species that cause it to have high variance.
+One expects, from Zipf's law, that the Hamlet data is prototypical power-law data and therefore its poor performance there is particularly concerning.
+There are some missing data points for $\hat{S}_{t,T}$ because our linear programming solver was sometimes unable to find a solution to the LP.
 Neither the linear nor the power law estimators are consistently better than the others across data sets.
 Also, despite theoretically having drastically different prediction horizons it does not appear that the power-law estimators are dominant for large $r$.
-No doubt the extent to which the power-law approximation is accurate is an important factor in prediction performance.
+No doubt the extent to which the power-law approximation is accurate is an important factor in prediction performance of those estimators.
 See appendix F of \cite{favaro_2023_nearoptimal} for a diagnostic tool to assess such fit.